20602 - COMPUTER SCIENCE (ALGORITHMS)

 Class 31: RICCARDO ZECCHINA

-Prerequisites: To feel comfortable in this course you should have a good knowledge of calculus, statistics, and probability theory.
+To feel comfortable in this course you should have a good knowledge of calculus, statistics, probability theory and programming.

 - Review of complexity theory and approximation schemes.